 As noted above, the set $\tc(X,Y)$ of transition couplings is non-empty.
 We endow $\tc(X,Y)$ with the standard topology (inherited as a subset of the weak* topology on the space of finite-valued stochastic processes) under which it is compact and the expected cost function $(\tilde{X}_0,\tilde{Y}_0) \mapsto \mathbb{E} c(\tilde{X}_0,\tilde{Y}_0)$ is continuous.
 Thus, the minimum in (\ref{eqn:GOTCmin}) is achieved, and there exists an optimal transition coupling in (\ref{eqn:GOTCargmin}).
 In general, there may be many solutions to the NetOTC problem.
 For example, if the cost function is constant, then all transition couplings are optimal.

-While the objective function of the NetOTC problem involves only the first time point of the joint process $(\tilde{X},\tilde{Y})$, the restriction to stationary processes ensures that the optimal transition coupling performs well on average over multiple time points (see Proposition \ref{prop:gotceq} below).
-Moreover, the transition coupling constraint further restricts the set of allowable couplings: in general, the minimizing value of $\E c(\tilde{X}_0, \tilde{Y}_0)$ will (strictly) decrease as one moves from transition couplings to general Markov couplings, from Markov couplings to stationary couplings, and from stationary couplings to general couplings \cite{ellis1976thedj, ellis1978distances, ellis1980conditions, ellis1980kamae, o2020optimal, o2021estimation}.
+While the objective function of the NetOTC problem involves only the first time point of the joint process $(\tilde{X},\tilde{Y})$, the restriction to transition couplings ensures that the optimal coupling performs well on average over multiple time points (see Proposition \ref{prop:gotceq} below), and that it captures the dynamics of the individual chains.
+In general, the minimizing value of $\E c(\tilde{X}_0, \tilde{Y}_0)$ will (strictly) decrease as one moves from transition couplings to general Markov couplings, from Markov couplings to stationary couplings, and from stationary couplings to general couplings \citep{ellis1976thedj, ellis1978distances, ellis1980conditions, ellis1980kamae, o2020optimal, o2021estimation}.

-It is important to note that the NetOTC problem is {\em not} equivalent to finding a one-step optimal transition coupling \cite{song2016measuring, zhang2000existence}.
+We note that the NetOTC problem is {\em not} equivalent to the problem of finding a one-step optimal transition coupling, which is considered in \citep{song2016measuring, zhang2000existence}.
 In the latter problem one finds, for every $u \in U$ and $v \in V$, a coupling $(\tilde{X}_0, \tilde{Y}_0)$ of $X_0 \sim \bP(\cdot | u)$ and $Y_0 \sim \bQ(\cdot | v)$ minimizing $\E c(\tilde{X}_0, \tilde{Y}_0)$.
-The one-step optimal transition coupling does not ensure good performance over multiple time steps, as it does not account for the global structure of the given networks.
+A one-step optimal transition coupling does not necessarily exhibit good performance over multiple time steps, as it does not account for the global structure of the given networks.